Skip to main content

 Parent PLUS Loans are offered by the Department of Education (Dept.) for parents of undergraduate students who are considered dependent in terms of federal aid.
 Borrowers must be U.S. citizens or eligible noncitizens.
 Approval is credit-based.

-Requests are made online at studentaid.gov with the process activating July 1; however, requests should NOT be made until 1.) the student's official aid award has been determined and 2.) the student has accepted or declined any offered student loans.
+Requests are made online at studentaid.gov with the process activating July 1; however, requests should NOT be made until 1.) the student’s official aid award has been determined and 2.) the student has accepted or declined any requested and packaged student loans.
 Requests CANNOT be processed unless these prerequisites have been met.

 Requests, though, should be made before the due dates (August 10 for fall-only or full-year students and January 10 for spring entry students).

-Some parents may find that financing is needed for the fall term, but are uncertain about spring.
-In such cases, we recommend borrowing for the full year and, come spring, if less in PLUS Loan is needed, having us reduce the loan.
-This approach allows financing to be in place for spring in case it is needed, helping to avert a potential late fee and/or registration hold.
+Some parents may find that financing is definitely needed for the fall term but are uncertain about spring.
+In such cases, we recommend borrowing for the full aid year so that the loan is in place for spring should it end up being needed.
+This approach helps to avert a potential late fee and registration hold.
 And reducing the loan is simpler and quicker than going through a second loan process.
+If a PLUS Loans ends up not being needed for spring, then email us a request to cancel the spring portion of the loan in late November or early December so that it does not appear on the spring bill (and certainly before disbursement, which is scheduled for 10 days before the start of classes).

 For more details, please review the information below.
 Should you need further assistance, please contact us at loanhelp@smith.edu.